 Villages and cities sprouted along the canal shores, such as Bytown at its eastern end, named in honour of the colonel (and today known as Ottawa).
 Ironically, Colonel By ended his life in disgrace, since he had to appear in front of the martial court to answer some questions on the significant project cost overruns.

 The canal was never used in a military way.
 In the 1930s, the government even considered the idea of closing it down.
 Finally, it was preserved, and these preservation efforts earned the site to be recognized on the UNESCO World Heritage list in 2007.
 And it’s easy to understand why: the canal is still historically intact, even its locks are still activated by hand.

 In Merrickville, the heritage of the canal is still present.
 The masons who worked on its construction left behind them beautiful stone houses that are still standing today.
-Near the canal, we can also find a military blockhouse built to defend the canal in the event of an attack (there are four along the canal, but the one in Merrickville is the biggest).
+Near the canal, you can also find a military blockhouse built to defend the canal in the event of an attack (there are four along the canal, but the one in Merrickville is the biggest).
 The blockhouse in Merrickville is now a museum, which can be visited to learn more about the military life of the time.